PlatSceptile/RainWorldJokers/README.md

 # RainWorldJokers
 A Balatro mod made using Steamodded which adds several Jokers based on Rain World.

 Made by PlatSceptile.
 Help with ideas from some friends.
+Rain World and related media by Videocult.
 Special thanks to the Steamodded discord for putting up with my stupid questions.

 # Jokers (as of version 0.1)